 Our £3.2m p.a.
 Higher Education Innovation Fund (HEIF) funding from HEFCE for supporting Innovation has underpinned our enabling work in this area as well as a number of key projects.
 Essential to this has been supporting the primary professional services infrastructure provided by our technology transfer teams at Queen Mary Innovation and our business development work in the Business Development team.

-Our overarching objectives for our HEIF work may be headed under Innovation, Enterprise and Business Engagement, Employability and Entrepreneurship and Social, Cultural and Community Engagement, with progress and intended outcomes measured against Indicators of Progress for new research-derived invention disclosures, the creation of new spinout companies, licences and consultancy income, research and teaching collaborations with external partners and student employability and entrepreneurship.
+Our overarching objectives for our HEIF work may be headed under Business and Social Enterprise Engagement, Public Engagement and Entrepreneurship and Employability, with progress and intended outcomes measured against Key Performance Indicators for new research-derived invention disclosures, the creation of new spinout companies, licences and consultancy income, research and teaching collaborations with external partners and student employability and entrepreneurship.

 Here are some of our key programmes: